 For me, the highlight of the tour was being able to go to the actual border between North and South Korea.
 The tension in the air is almost visible at the border of the Demilitarized Zone Korea.
 Soldiers from each side guard the border and are only steps away from each other.

-I actually thought the South Korean border guard was a statue as he was so still!
-Until I saw the perspiration coming down the side of his face.
+I thought the South Korean border guard was a statue as he was so still!
+Until I saw the sweat coming down the side of his face.

 There are small huts along the border between North and South Korea.
 These huts were assembled so that meetings could be held with both sides without either side leaving their country.